+The ENS is a leading publicly funded higher education institution in France.
 The goal of the Cell Biology of Synapse Group is to understand the basic mechanisms regulating synaptic function in normal and pathological situations.
 Since 2001, the Group has combined methods from cell biology and physics to study the movement of receptors in real time.
-In 2003, in collaboration with Maxime DAHAN, it developed new video microscopy techniques using nano-semiconductor particles, also known as quantum dots.
-The new approach made it possible to directly visualise the movement of receptors, in and out of synapses.
-This single particle tracking (SPT) method has made it possible to characterise the diffusive properties of receptors in sub-membrane domains, and has validated the mechanism of diffusion capture for the stabilisation of receptors at central synapses.
-The Group is composed of five permanent researchers, six postdoctoral fellows, six PhD students, and three engineers and technicians.
+In 2003, it developed new video microscopy techniques using nano-semiconductor particles, also known as quantum dots.